-Trading an old car in for a newer model at a dealership certainly has its merits.
-It’s simple, the dealership handles the paperwork, and because the trade-in value is subtracted from the purchase price of your new car, you’ll save some money in the process (unless you live in one of the states with no sales tax: Delaware, Montana, New Hampshire, and some Alaskan municipalities).
-However, trade-ins yield less money than a private sale, so if you’re interested in receiving the most possible money for your old car, it’s time to pull out that “For Sale” sign, stick it in the window, and sell the car yourself.
+Each of these paths has its advantages.
+Trading an old car in for a newer model at a dealership, for instance, is simple and quick.
+The dealership handles the paperwork, and because the trade-in value is subtracted from the purchase price of your new car, you’ll save some money in the process (unless you live in one of the states with no sales tax: Delaware, Montana, New Hampshire, and some Alaskan municipalities).
+However, trade-ins typically yield less money than an instant cash offer or listing a vehicle for private sale.
+Selling 100% online combines the speed and ease of a trade-in deal with the higher net profit of a private sale.
+But, if you’re interested in receiving the most possible money for your old car, it’s time to pull out that “For Sale” sign, stick it in the window, and sell the car yourself.

 Of course, selling a car privately can be a daunting task.
 You will want to use tools like CarGurus’ Instant Market Value calculator to find a fair price for your vehicle before determining whether it’s even worth it to sell your car yourself.
 Understanding how much your car is worth in a private sale is critical to effective negotiating, but how can you help ensure that you’re positioned to make the most possible money from the sale?

-In general, if you know you’ll be selling a vehicle soon, it’s wise to hold off on major investments like tires or expensive bodywork repair.
-That said, anything you do to your car should be documented, from oil changes and tire rotations to more involved service.
+In general, if you know you’ll be selling a vehicle to a private party soon, it’s wise to hold off on major investments like tires or expensive bodywork repair.
+That said, anything you do to your car should be documented, and you should keep maintenance records for everything from oil changes and tire rotations to more involved service.
 For the most part, extensive aftermarket upgrades will deliver little value in a private sale.
 In fact, too many modifications can decrease your car’s market value.

 Head over to the Safety Issues & Recalls page on the website of the National Highway Traffic Safety Administration (NHTSA) to see if there are any open recalls on your vehicle, and if any are, either take your car in to have the fix applied or, if that's not possible, collect documentation regarding the proposed fix.
 Eliminating potential headaches like these will make your car that much more attractive to potential buyers.